leoemaxie/fragment-words-app/README.md

-# Tip Calculator
+# Fragment Words App

 ## Overview
-A simple android app that calculates the tip a user should pay based on the bill (cost of service) and the tip percent.
+A simple android app that gives a random list of word starting with a letter as selected by the user.
+Furthermore, users have the ability to search for a word they click on on their web browser.
+This is a continuation of [words-app](https://github.com/leoemaxie/words-app) using Fragments instead of Activities.

 ## What I learnt
-* Responding to keyboard input.
+* Using Fragments instead of Activities.
-* Using Googles's Material Library.
+* Writing adapters for Fragments and RecyclerView.
-* Various methods and attributes of the following Android views: ImageView, RadioButton and Switch.
+* Using Navigation and ensuring safety through safeargs.
-* Customizing styles and extending Google's Material Library.
+* Navigating between different fragments.
-* Formatting Currency.
+* Customizing the menu.

 ## Building the App
-This project was built using gradle 8.1.* and JVM 11
+This project was built using gradle 8.1.* and JVM 11.

 ## Authors
 [Leo Emaxie](https://github.com/leoemaxie)